darrenjw/scala-smfsb/README.md

 ![Lotka-Volterra trajectory](LV-trajectory.png)

-To get the most out of this library, you should already be familiar with the R package [smfsb](https://cran.r-project.org/package=smfsb) associated with the (2nd or) 3rd edition of the textbook [Stochastic modelling for systems biology](https://github.com/darrenjw/smfsb/), and have a basic familiarity with [Scala](https://www.scala-lang.org/) and [Breeze](https://github.com/scalanlp/breeze).
+To get the most out of this library, it will be helpful if you are already familiar with the R package [smfsb](https://cran.r-project.org/package=smfsb) associated with the (2nd or) 3rd edition of the textbook [Stochastic modelling for systems biology](https://github.com/darrenjw/smfsb/), and have a basic familiarity with [Scala](https://www.scala-lang.org/) and [Breeze](https://github.com/scalanlp/breeze).
 For those new to Scala, my course on [Scala for statistical computing](https://github.com/darrenjw/scala-course/blob/master/SelfStudyGuide.md) is a good place to start.

 ## Documentation